ExpHP/truth/README.md

 ### Advantages over thstd

-I mean, the current thstd is so ridiculously basic that this isn't even a fair comparison, but:
+I mean, this isn't really a fair comparison given how far `thstd` is behind its brothers is, but:

 * Nicer formatting of metadata. (more like ANM)
 * `stdmap`s for naming instructions.
+* [`gamemap`s](./map/any.stdm) so you don't need to memorize the right maps for each game
 * Constant expression evaluation.  `(1 < 3) ?
 4.0f : 2.0 + 0.5`
 * Correct treatment of "strip" quads in TH08, TH09.
 * Labels and `goto`.
-* No segfaults.
+* No possibility of segfaults!
-* Cool-ass error messages:
+* Cool-ass error messages, sometimes:

 ![Sexy error message example](./doc/img/sexy-error.png)

 ### Disadvantages compared to thanm and thecl

-* Well, it can't compile ANM or ECL yet, for starters.
-* Also everything else.
+* Everything

 ## Downloading